dalmaszekely/thesis/README.md

 Code for my bachelor thesis on #SmartContracts.

-Using Tweepy, Twitter API and Stanza.
+Using Tweepy, Twitter API, Stanza and NLTK.